uvavision/RerankingTransformer/RRT_SOP/README.md

 #### Reranking with a frozen backbone

-For each training image, we need its top-100 nearest neighbors from the global retrieval, you can generate the nearest neighbors file by running:
+For each training image, we need its top-100 nearest neighbors from the global retrieval, you can download the [knn file](https://www.dropbox.com/s/ohrk1ew25ebdlfj/rrt_sop_caches.zip?dl=0), or generate the nearest neighbors file by running:
 ```
-# Download the pretrained global model if you haven't
-# wget www.cs.virginia.edu/~ft3ex/data/rrt_iccv2021_data/rrt_sop_ckpts/rrt_r50_sop_global.pt -P rrt_sop_ckpts/

 python eval_global.py -F logs/nn_file_for_training with temp_dir=logs/nn_file_for_training \
       resume=rrt_sop_ckpts/rrt_r50_sop_global.pt dataset.sop_global model.resnet50 \
       query_set='train'